supreetsingh10/lyricist/README.md

 - Make an account on `https://rapidapi.com/`

 - You would need to generate an api key for the api `https://rapidapi.com/Paxsenix0/api/musixmatch-lyrics-songs`, and subscribe the given api.
 Add the `x-rapid-api-key` & `x-rapid-api-host` to your environment variables.

-Add these two variables in the given format
+- The format is given the next section

 ## For linux